pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/index.rst

   name that is meaningful to the code you want to run to process the data in the specified repository.
-- ``input`` — A location of the data that you want to process, such as a Pachyderm repository or a Git repository.
+- ``input`` — A location of the data that you want to process, such as a Pachyderm repository.
 You can specify multiple input repositories, as well as combine the repositories as union or cross pipelines.
   Depending on the anticipated results, you can unite and cross pipelines as needed in this field.
 For more information, see `Cross and Union <cross-union.html>`__.

-  Another important property that you can specify in the ``input`` field is the ``glob`` pattern that defines how Pachyderm breaks the data into processing units.
-For more information, see
+  One very important property that is defined in the ``input`` field is the ``glob`` pattern that defines how Pachyderm breaks the data into individual processing units, called Datums.
+For more information, see `Datum <../datum/index.html>`__.
-  `Datum <../datum/index.html>`__.

 - ``transform`` — Specifies the code that you want to run against your